Parallel programming in .NET

 -

-You create a manual reset event by specifying
+A manual reset event can be created by specifying

 EventResetMode.ManualReset